There is a lot of buzz online about Novak Djokovic’s new racquet setup. Here is what we have found out.

 What is then Novak Djokovic’s new racquet setup?
 Well, there is still a lot of secrecy around it.
-From what I understand he’s still using his HEAD pro stock PT113B mold (the Radical Liquidmetal without the ridges) but he is now playing with an extended racquet with less weight and a 18×19 string pattern.
+From what I understand he’s still using his HEAD pro stock PT113B mold (the Radical Liquidmetal without the ridges) but he is now playing with an extended racquet (27.25) with slightly less weight and a 18×19 string pattern.
 What is obvious in the pictures is that he has changed his lead setup.
 If you want to find out more about Novak Djokovic’s old racquet setup, read this post.

 Novak Djokovic’s New Racquet Setup – What Djokovic has to say

 “[I] changed the racquet earlier this year,” said Djokovic.
 “I made some small minor changes that actually in our world are quite significant.”

 “Obviously it takes a little bit of time,” said Djokovic.
 “I think Roger some years ago also had that racquet change, and it took him a little bit [of time], some months, to get comfortable with it.”

 “If you think about certain parts of your game you maybe want to improve, maybe the technology, the racquet can help you with that.
 Why not?
 It was a big call,” expressed Djokovic.